flick116/MMM-qnapDownloadStation/README.md

 # MMM-qnapDownloadStation
 A module for the MagicMirror project (https://github.com/MichMich/MagicMirror) to display the downloads of the QNAP Download Station

-Columns, and headings, as well as how some of the data is displayed is configurableText and the inside icon are configurable.
+Columns, and headings, as well as how some of the data is displayed is configurable and the inside icon are configurable.

 ![](images/example.png)